MicrosoftDocs/community-content/community-content/content/azure-openai-azure-speech-gpt-4.md

 ---
-title: Tutorial Integrating Azure OpenAI and Azure Speech Services to Create a Voice Enabled Chatbot with Python and GPT-4
+title: Integrating Azure OpenAI and Azure Speech Services to Create a Voice Enabled Chatbot with Python and GPT-4
 description: Tutorial In this tutorial, we’ll explore how to integrate Azure OpenAI service and Azure Speech service to create a chatbot that users can interact with via voice.
 author: chenjd
 ms.author: mlcc-owners